How to Develop Multiple Streams of Income to Make Money Fast

 At some point, you may be able to leave your job and retire thanks to the money that you’re making in other ways and thanks to a portfolio and net worth that you’ve accumulated.

 A side hustle is anything that allows you to make money outside of your day-to-day job.
-You could work as a freelancer, work in the gig economy (for example, drive for Uber), start an online business, offer a local service, or any number of different things.
+You could work start a small business working as a freelancer on Fiverr, work in the gig economy (for example, drive for Uber), start an online business, offer a local service, or any number of different things.
 Later on in the article, we’ll look at some specific options that you might want to consider.

 Most side hustles require work (the word “hustle” kind of gives that away), so this would be a source of earned income, similar to a job.
 But a side hustle may allow you to increase your overall income and give you more money that can be invested, which can lead to passive income.
 And some side hustles have the potential to transition into passive income in the future.